 What?

-CDRC supports low-cost improved patient care through powerful clinical searches, creation of dynamic templates, contextual alerts & patient status icons as well as standardised regional referral information allowing clinicians to streamline processes within primary care, improve patients’ outcomes and put clinicians in control of patient care.
+CDRC supports improved patient care through powerful clinical searches, creation of dynamic templates, contextual alerts & patient status icons as well as standardised regional referral information allowing clinicians to streamline processes within primary care, improve patients’ outcomes and put clinicians in control of patient care.
 CDRC provides clinicians with ‘how to use guides’ to allow full navigation of the resources.
 All CDRC resources are centrally updated, and safety reviewed.

 How?